KaviHShah/Intro-to-Python/materials/07-conditionals-and-loops-in-python.md

 The DNA sequence is AGCTAGCCTAAGT, it has a length of 12 bases, and it is of type 'coding'.
 ```

-**This Can be incredibly useful when writing functions which we will get on to shortly**
+**This can be incredibly useful when writing functions which we will get on to shortly**

 ## List Comprehensions

 List comprehensions in python enable you to write shorter and sometimes faster code than standard loops.
-A simple example to demonstrate the syntax is:
+The syntax is:

 [expression for item in iterable if condition]